tm-a-t/telegram-bot-handbook/pages/book/messages/sending.md

 While editing a message, one can edit its media as well as the text.
 A picture, video, or file can be replaced with another picture, video, or file (music counts as files too.)
-However, media can't be added to messages sent without media.
+However, media can't be added to messages that were originally sent without media.

 ## Forwarding

-When a user or a bot forwards a music file, it doesn't get the "Forwarded" label.
-Strange Telegram rules.
+When a user or a bot forwards a music file, it doesn't receive the "Forwarded" label.
+Strange Telegram rules ¯\_(ツ)_/¯

-[//]: # (todo :shrug:)

 It is not allowed to forward messages from groups and channels with the "protected content" setting turned on.